Samegrelo-Zemo Svaneti: Ethnic groups

-According to the Georgian census of 2014, 99.37% of the population is Georgian and 0.35% is Russian.
-Other ethnic groups living in the region include Ukrainians, Armenians, Apsuans and Greeks.
+According to the Georgian census of 2014, 99.37% of the population is Georgian.

 Languages

 Georgian is spoken by the entire population of the region and by the ethnic minorities like Russians and others.

 Mingrelian is a Kartvelian language spoken by the Mingrelians, a sub-group of Georgian people and native to Mingrelia.

 Svan is also a Kartvelian language, spoken by the Svans, a sub-group of Georgian people native to Svaneti.

 Religion

 About 99% of the population identifies as Orthodox Christian.
-Small minorities of Armenian Christians and Roman Catholics also exist.